 Characterized by chronic neck and shoulder pain, people with ‘trapezius myalgia’ (TM), display the same autonomic nervous system signature (low heart rate variability) found in fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome and other so-called allied disorders.
 Interestingly, given the low HRV findings during sleep in ME/CFS, people with trapezius myalgia experienced their lowest HRV readings during sleep and may experience the same type of ‘micro-arousals’ speculated to occur in ME/CFS.

 Dr. Newton’s and others works have suggested circulation may be a huge issue in ME/CFS and this study found ‘micro-circulation’ issues in TM.
 Micro-circulation tests indicated reduced trapezius blood flows and oxygenation saturation and higher lactate and pyruvate in TM patients during a hour of computer work.
-(One study found high rates of ‘hypertrophied muscles fibers and low rates of capillarization which sounds like a recipe for low blood flows.)
+(The high rates of ‘hypertrophied muscles fibers and low rates of capillarization which sounds like a recipe for low blood flows.)

 I’m not clear if micro-circulation tests have been done in ME/CFS but the low blood volume, reduced blood flows and the paradoxically high rates of pain after exercise in that disorder suggest they may be possible.